phonkee/grpc-pool/README.md

 There are 3 cases for select:

 * context is done - return context Error
-* acquire timeout is done - retry again
+* acquire timeout is done - try to create new connection
 * connection is ready - return connection

 Whole pool is based on this idea.
 There are some additional features but basically this is how the core works.